Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Everything Has a Downside

 Training for two trigger pulls isn’t always easy.
-It takes time to master the long double-action trigger and to overcome its faults.
+Mastering the long double-action trigger and overcoming its faults takes time.

 DA/SA fans put in plenty of time to learn the trigger through both live and dry fire.